layadas/layadas.github.io/_pages/research.md

 ### Additional Projects
 I have been involved in a few additional projects during PhD and post-doc:
-- Understanding control room operator actions with cognitive engineering (IITGN)
+- **Understanding control room operator actions with cognitive engineering (2017-2018, IITGN)**: This project was in collaboration with
+[Prof Rajagopalan Srinivasan](https://che.iitm.ac.in/?page_id=457) (then at IITGN), where we employed eye tracking to understand the behaviour of control room operators in industrial plants
-- Sensor placement for leak localisation in water distribution networks (IITGN)
+- **Sensor placement for leak localisation in water distribution networks (2018, IITGN)**: This was a project funded by the WIN foundation with the objective of identifying sensor locations for leak localisation in water distribution networks.
-- Fault diagnosis of DC motors with machine learning (IITGN)
+- **Fault diagnosis of DC motors with machine learning (2018, IITGN)**: I worked with a Masters' student to employ machine learning for diagnosis of incipient faults in DC motors.
-- Understanding the hidden representations of neural networks (CU)
-- Developing a framework for explaining pattern formation in complex systems (CU)